Joveee05/countries-api/README.md

 ## Overview

 This API provides detailed information about countries, regions, and languages by fetching and processing data from the REST Countries API.
 The API supports various endpoints for retrieving country details, aggregated statistics, and language data.
-The application is built using Node.js, TypeScript, and Express, with MongoDB as the database and Redis for caching.
+The application was built using Node.js, TypeScript, and Express, with MongoDB as the database and Redis for caching.

-The API is hosted at [https://countries-api-jns9.onrender.com/api](https://countries-api-jns9.onrender.com/api).
+This API is hosted at [https://countries-api-jns9.onrender.com/api](https://countries-api-jns9.onrender.com/api).

 \*\*Note - This API is hosted as a free instance on [Render](https://render.com) and as a result, it spins down due to inactivity.
 Initial requests after a period of API inactivity might take 30-50seconds.